UNPLUG YOUR ELECTRONICS WHEN NOT IN USE! Save energy and save money!

 Phantom Loads: Identify Useless Energy Loss

-Energy consumed by the typical U.S. home has more than doubled since 1980.
-The growing number of electrical products found in homes contributes significantly to this increase.
-From kitchen appliances to computers and cell phone chargers, we are dependent on electricity to power our homes and our lifestyles.
+From kitchen appliances and computers to cell phone chargers, we are dependent on electricity to power our homes and our lifestyles.
 Many electronics, however, eat up unnecessary energy.
 Appliances, such as refrigerators and centralized heating systems, cycle on and off to keep your food cool and your house warm.
 Other appliances, like TV’s, computers, modems, and cell phone chargers, often use energy without performing a useful service.

 These useless energy draws are known as phantom loads.
 The energy wasted over time due to phantom loads can be substantial.
 Identifying and eliminating phantom loads will lower your home energy use, save you money over time, and help lower your carbon footprint.

 - DVD players